 If you are planning on traveling to Portugal, then you’ve certainly made the correct decision.
-Without beating around the bush, it is a genuinely mesmerizing country with cities steeped in history, beautiful beaches and food that will put a smile on your face.
+Without beating around the bush, it is a genuinely mesmerizing country with cities steeped in history, beautiful surf beaches and food that will put a smile on your face.
 However, the best part is that it is incredibly well-suited to those who are on a tight budget.

 It is no secret that Portugal is one of the more financially-friendly regions of Western Europe.
 Now, if you possess the correct knowledge, you can create amazing memories in Portugal while staying well within your budget.
 Here are our top 10 ways to travel to Portugal on a tight budget.